 With this Nova Scotia road trip itinerary, we missed out on a visit to the famous Fortress of Louisbourg, one of the premier living history sites in North America.
 I do recommend that families planning their own Nova Scotia road include this important historic site in their itineraries.

-Digby Scallops and Whale Watching – Nova Scotia Road Trip
+Enjoying Digby Scallops and Whale Watching on a Nova Scotia Road Trip

 We came to Digby on our way back towards the States solely for the purpose of whale watching near Brier Island.